thechnet/une/DOCUMENTATION.md

 ## 2. Data Types

-There are six types of data.
+There are eight types of data.

 ### 2.1 Integers